 Normally it's helpful to compare two or more bikes but the KLX140G really doesn't have any close competitors - the other full-size beginner bikes are Yamaha's TT-R230, and Honda's CRF250F, but the differences between the three bikes were too numerous to do a full-on KLX140G vs. TT-R230 vs. CRF250F comparison, so the 140G is being reviewed on it's own, although some comparisons with the TT-R and CRF will be made.
 You can read more about the Yamaha and Honda comparison in our TT-R230 vs. CRF250F article.

-The one KLX140G spec not mentioned yet is the bike's weight, which is 218.2 pounds.
-That's only (on average) 20 pounds heavier than most of the small 125cc beginner bikes.
+The KLX140G weighs 218.2 pounds, which is (on average) only 20 pounds heavier than most of the small 125cc beginner bikes.
 On the flip side it's 32.8 pounds lighter than the TT-R230 (251 lbs.), and 46.8 pounds lighter than the brand-new CRF250F (265 lbs.), and that's a big plus for lighter weight riders who still need a full-size bike because of their height.
 When you crash (and you will crash) it's a lot easier picking up a 218 pound bike than a 265 pound bike, especially if you're in the 150-180 pound weight range.

 The MSRP of the KLX140G is $3699, which is $700 less than the 2019 TT-R and $900 less than the 2019 CRF250 although it does need to be noted that the Honda has fuel injection while the KLX140G has a carburetor.
 And yes, the 140G is 100cc's less than the CRF250F, but engine size is only one component of an overall bike.
 They both have wider ratio five-speed transmissions, and the 47 pound weight savings makes the 140G a solid contender.